Mandurah and Peel - the perfect weekend getaway or day trip...

 The Mandurah Ocean Marina consists of 390 recreational boat pens, 36 commercial boat pens and 213 Club pens.
 In addition to offering a safe and sheltered mooring for your vessel, the Marina is well equipped to provide for all of your boating needs.

-FOOD, WINE & CULTURE
+FOOD, WINE & PRODUCE

 A fantastic array of restaurants can be found along the waterfront, catering for all styles of taste and budget.
 Why not indulge in seafood fresh from Mandurah's waters; be sure to try some of the sweet crab meat for which Mandurah is so renowned.